From Grumpy Cat to Punch the Monkey: A timeline of the internet’s favourite animals | The National

 Grumpy Cat, born Tardar Sauce, was a mixed-breed cat whose distinctive facial features became a viral meme after a photograph was posted to Reddit in 2012, the same year she was born.
 The image spread rapidly across social networks and became one of the defining memes of the early 2010s.

-Grumpy Cat’s popularity extended beyond a single image – and well beyond her hometown of Arizona.
+Grumpy Cat’s popularity extended beyond a single image – and well beyond her home in Arizona.
 She accumulated millions of followers, appeared at public events, inspired merchandise and starred in a television film before her death in 2019.

 2013: Kabosu the Shiba Inu